VoicePIN/voicepin-recording-web/README.md

         if(!success) console.log(errorCode);
     });

-Error codes are as follows:
+Possible error codes:
 * 1 - incompatible browser
 * 2 - microphone access denied

 To start recording:

     voicepinRecordingWeb.startRecording(function(progress, power)
     {
         // Code for handling UI updates here, called every 50 ms.
         // Power is measured in dB where -160 is silence and 0 is max.
         // Progress goes from 0 to recording time defined during initialization.
     }, function(formData)
     {
         var recordingData = formData.get("recording-file")
         // Take actions with recorded data
     });

 To stop recording: